 Communication is critical when improving accountability with an organization.
 This comes in many forms.

-– Discussing roles & responsibilities and how everyone contributes to the overall goals.
+- Discussing roles and responsibilities and how everyone contributes to the overall goals.

 - Creating and reviewing what each person is accountable for and sharing across the organization.